 Tai Chi (Taiji) is an art which is famous for its slow and graceful movements.
 Moving slowly helps the practitioner to build internal energy (qi), which wards off illness and promotes mental peace.
 At the heart of Taiji are eight ways of manipulating qi known as the Eight Taiji Powers; for example peng/ward off, which is an outwards-moving, expansive energy (like a bubble or bomb blast).
 Through repetition of basic exercises students learn to feel and direct their own qi for health, before condensing it into ‘powers’ which can be used martially, or preserved for raising the practitioner’s energetic state.
 It should be noted the road to effective martial usage of the powers is long, and is not our main focus.
-We practise the martial aspects of Tai Chi in a gentle and lighthearted way in the Traditional Wudang Tai Chi and Tai Chi and Kung Fu classes.
-The Tai Chi and Qi Gong for Mobility classes do not feature this aspect.
+We normally practise the martial aspects of Tai Chi in a gentle and lighthearted way in the Traditional Wudang Tai Chi classes.
+However during the coronavirus era we are not training martial partnerwork.

 ABOUT WUDANG KUNG FU